aroneklund/DTU-27626-cancer/README.md

 > * This data set is not intended for direct profit of anyone who receives it and may not be resold.
 > * Users are free to use the data in scientific publications if the providers of the data (Texas Cancer Research Biobank and Baylor College of Medicine Human Genome Sequencing Center) are properly acknowledged.

-The raw data files are located on the server at /home/27626/exercises/cancer
+The raw data files are located on the server at `/home/27626/exercises/cancer`

+## Somatic point mutation exercise

-Important: since data is vast and our resources are limited we will not run the alignment and full mutation calling.
-We do provide the code needed
+**Important**: since the full procedure takes a long time, we will **not** ask you to perform the full alignment and full mutation calling.
+However, for reference, we provide the code needed for the full analysis.
+Thus, you can use this code later in the course project or in your own work should you work with cancer patient DNA sequencing data.

+### PART 1.
+Raw reads: inspection, QC, cleanup

-### 1.1 Take a first look at the data
+#### 1.1 - Take a first look at the data

         ls /home/27626/exercises/cancer
         bzcat /home/27626/exercises/cancer/TCRBOA2-N-WEX.read2.fastq.bz2 | head

-Q1: Is your data single or paired end?
-What type would you prefer for cancer DNA sequencing and why?
+Q1: How long are the reads?
+Is your data single or paired end?
+What type would you prefer for cancer DNA sequencing, and why?

-## 2. Data Pre-processing
+#### 1.2 - Define some bash variables

         ### Define bash variables for brevity:
         f1n=/home/27626/exercises/cancer/TCRBOA2-N-WEX.read1.fastq.bz2